-Drawing from previous studies of Tunney's Pasture, literature about interpretation planning, and knowledge of the UTPIP team, the following guiding principles inform the Interpretation Framework.
+Drawing from previous studies of Tunney's Pasture, literature about interpretation planning, and knowledge of the project team, the following guiding principles inform the Interpretation Framework.

 - 1. Interpretation at Tunney's Pasture will be based on a plan that is resilient and sustainable. - 2.
 Community engagement will be a foundation for interpretation planning, design and evaluation. - 3.
 Interpretation will be accessible and inclusive, addressing people of different ages, backgrounds, and learning preferences and capabilities. - 4.
-Interpretation will be woven into each facet of the renewal of Tunney's Pasture from engagement with communities, to urban design, to heritage conservation actions, to smaller gestures (place names, plantings, street furnishings, etc.) - 5.
+Interpretation will be woven into each facet of the renewal of Tunney's Pasture from engagement with communities, to urban design, to heritage conservation actions, to smaller gestures (place names, plantings, street furnishings, etc.). - 5.
 Interpretation at Tunney's Pasture will aim for artful, thoughtful, and creative approaches that are accessible and inclusive.

-1.5 Site Animation Strategy
+1.5 Site Animation and Design

-Heritage is built into the principles of the Site Animation Strategy for the Redevelopment of Tunney's Pasture (2024), which builds on the 2018 Urban Design Guidelines.
-A key over-arching theme for the Site Animation Strategy is an approach to cultural heritage that builds "on the federal legacy and the rich history of the site and preserving or reflecting key elements that define Tunney's Pasture's identity."
-In the Strategy, placemaking aims to contribute to recognizing the cultural heritage value of existing site features brought forth by the Gréber Plan.
-The Strategy directs built forms to "consider the materiality, transition and articulation of the existing buildings (if applicable), to ensure the relationship between the façades complement each other.
-Achieving this will ensure key views to primary places are framed and visual harmony is created."
-With respect to views and key gateways, the Strategy envisages these elements as becoming "part of honouring and building upon the cultural and natural heritage of the site and further defining the character of key corridors."
-A primary consideration that overlaps with interpretation in the Strategy is the role of arts and culture as a means of complementing cultural heritage conservation and values, further animating the site, and creating a distinct identity for Tunney's Pasture.
+Heritage is built into the principles of site animation and design for Tunney's Pasture.
+A key over-arching theme for the site animation is an approach to cultural heritage that builds on the federal legacy and the rich history of the site, preserving or reflecting key elements that define Tunney's Pasture's identity.
+Placemaking will aim to contribute to recognizing the cultural heritage value of existing site features brought forth by the Gréber Plan.
+It is understood that future development of built forms should consider the materiality, transition and articulation of the existing buildings (if applicable), to ensure the relationship between the façades complement each other.
+Achieving this will ensure key views to primary places are framed and visual harmony is created.
+With respect to views and key gateways, these elements are envisioned as becoming part of honouring and building upon the cultural and natural heritage of the site and further defining the character of key corridors.
+A primary consideration that overlaps with interpretation in site animation is the role of arts and culture as a means of complementing cultural heritage conservation and values, further animating the site, and creating a distinct identity for Tunney's Pasture.